Pamper Yourself…Not Just Your Baby’s Bum

 Of course there are weeks I can’t fit everything in, but by simply making my own pampering more of a priority and having multiple outlets as options I am able to make more of an impact on my physical and mental wellness.

 Here’s my advice: START SMALL and actually schedule yourself in.
-That yoga class you always wanted to go to on Saturdays…make it just part of your Saturday routine i.e. Schedule other activities around it.
-Once something becomes a built in habit it is just another regular thing!
+That yoga class you always wanted to go to on Saturdays… just make it part of your Saturday routine.
+Schedule other activities around it.
+Once something becomes a built-in habit, it's just another regular thing!
 The rest will follow.